Kapiainen/Lauhdutin/Readme.md

 Try to keep the number of dependencies, which cannot be included in the skin or are not a part of a default Windows installation, to a minimum.

 ## Graphical user interface changes
-Try to keep draw calls to a minimum by for example:
+Try to keep draw calls to a minimum by, for example:
 - Not overriding the skin-wide `DefaultUpdateDivider=-1` option.
-- Execute the `!Redraw` bang only when necessary (e.g. update all meter options prior to a draw call instead of setting a few options, drawing, and then setting the rest of the options).
+- Executing the `!Redraw` bang only when necessary (e.g. update all meter options prior to a draw call instead of setting a few options, drawing, and then setting the rest of the options).

 ## Adding support for a platform
 There are a few rules that **must** be followed when adding support for additional platforms: